mkamil92/time-series-forecasting-analysis/README.md

 - **ARIMA** and **SARIMA** provided accurate predictions by considering both trends and seasonality.
 - **Exponential Smoothing** worked reasonably well for forecasting temperature.
 - **AR** and **MA** models performed better when multivariate features were included.

+---

+   The forecasting results show that ARIMA and SARIMA models perform best for given data.
+ARIMA captures short-term trends effectively while SARIMA handles both trend and seasonality well.
+ETS provides stable but limited predictions and both AR and MA models fail to adapt to dynamic patterns, producing static forecasts.
+## ARIMA is ideal for capturing trends and SARIMA excels when seasonality is present making them the most reliable choices for weather forecasting.